ScienceParkStudyGroup/2021-07-01-shotgun-metagenomics-workshop-summer-school/index.md

 ---
 layout: workshop                # DON'T CHANGE THIS.
 carpentry: "dc"
-venue: "UvA Amsterdam"            # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Data processing and visualization for metagenomics"            # brief name of host site without address (e.g., "Euphoric State University")
 address: "Online, Amsterdam UTC+1 (see Zoom links)"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "NL"                     # lowercase two-letter ISO country code such as "fr"
 language: "English"               # lowercase two-letter ISO language code such as "fr"
 latlng: ""      # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "21-22 June 2021"      # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "1-2 July 2021"      # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:30 am - 5:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2021-06-21             # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2021-07-01             # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2021-06-22               # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2021-07-02               # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Marc Galland<sup>1</sup>", "Tijs Bliek<sup>1</sup>"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Marc Galland<sup>1</sup>", "Anouk Zancarini<sup>1</sup>"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Stacy Shinneman<sup>2</sup>"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["m.galland@uva.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite: "157455145579"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: "157639607309"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}